noyeem99/privacy-preserving-deep-learning/README.md

 ## 🚀 Projects Overview & Empirical Results

-### 1. DP-SGD Privacy-Utility Trade-off Analysis
+1.DP-SGD Privacy-Utility Trade-off Analysis
-* *File Name:* dp_sgd_privacy_utility_tradeoff_analysis.ipynb
+File Name: dp_sgd_privacy_utility_tradeoff_analysis.ipynb
-* *Objective:* Analyze how changes in the noise scale affect the privacy loss (Epsilon) and the model's loss (Utility) using synthetic data.
+Objective: Analyze how changes in the noise scale results the privacy loss (Epsilon) and the model's loss (Utility) .
-* *Results & Achievements:* Successfully modeled the mathematical trade-off by varying the Noise Multiplier from 0.5 to 3.0.
+Results & Achievements: Successfully maintain the mathematical trade-off by varying the Noise Multiplier from 0.5 to 3.0.
-* *Note:*
-Interactive convergence graphs and trade-off visualization curves are included inside this notebook.
+Note:  Graphs and trade-off  curves are included inside this notebook.

 ### 2. DP-CNN for MNIST Image Classification
 * *File Name:* dp_cnn_mnist_image_classification.ipynb